15 Fun Eid Activities & Games for Kids to Enjoy the Celebration

 What makes Eid great for everyone is the delicious expanse of food items that are there to taste.

-Making sweet balls from a dry fruit mixture is a wonderful way to welcome your guest or bid them goodbye.
+Making sweet balls from a dry fruit mixture is a wonderful way to welcome your guests or bid them goodbye.

 Make the mixture by yourself and let your kid help you out in rolling the balls.
 Roll a reference ball for him so that he knows what size to roll them to.

-Arrange all paper containers on a plate and place the balls in them before serving those to the guests.
+Arrange all paper containers on a plate and place the balls in them before serving them to the guests.

 11. Paper Plate Moon